 This article will provide you with a clear and stress-free path for your holiday travel plans especially if you’re really busy and want to keep your chill this season.

-During this holiday, if trends are similar to last year, about a third of an estimated 112.5 Million Americans will fly to visit their “loved ones.”
+During this holiday, if trends are similar to pre-pandemic years, about 40% of an estimated 112.5 Million Americans will fly to visit their “loved ones.”
 Notice the quotes around the words loved ones.
 Yes.
-And that’s because for many people, their travels during the holidays are based on obligations to see their “loved ones” vs. traveling to see those they actually want to see and spend time with who may not be blood related.
+And that’s because for many people, their travels during the holidays are based on obligations to see their “loved ones” aka family vs. traveling to see those they actually love seeing and spend time with who may not be blood related.

 By the time you’re done reading this, you should be very clear about what stress-free travel should look and feel like for you.
 The tips, tools and recommendations provided here are what has worked for me and I’m almost certain will work for you if you are classifiable in the category of “really busy people”.
 And by “really busy” I mean, you are a business owner, entrepreneur, professional and or someone who’s used to working even during your downtime.
 And you also have a lot on your mind when you travel and don’t need the stress that comes with one more thing to think about.